top of page

 Hardware Arithmetic for Machine Learning

 All modern digital systems contain fast, complex computational circuits.
-The theory for designing and analyzing the properties of these circuits is presented in “Digital Computation” (18-340), an undergraduate-level course that describes this important class of circuits.
-This course explores and develops techniques for designing high-performance digital circuits for computation along with methods for evaluating their design attributes that includes power consumption, design and manufacturing cost, timing, and verifiability.
+The theory for designing and analyzing the properties of these circuits is presented in “Hardware Arithmetic for ML” (18-340/640), an undergraduate and graduate course that describes this important class of circuits.
+This course explores techniques for designing high-performance, low-power circuits for computation for speeding up ML techniques, along with methods for evaluating their design attributes that includes power consumption, design and manufacturing cost, timing, testability and verifiability.

 Summer Academy for Math and Science